All Of The Something Blues That Were Hidden In Royal Weddings

 Diana Spencer

-Lady Diana Spencer became the Princess of Wales after marrying Prince Charles III at St Paul's Cathedral in London on July 29, 1981.
+Lady Diana Spencer became the Princess of Wales after marrying then-Prince Charles at St Paul's Cathedral in London on July 29, 1981.
 Her dramatic, custom-made gown was adorned with silk bows, puff sleeves, and a 25-foot-long train.
 The dress has since gone down in history as one of the most iconic wedding gowns ever, and was even put on display at Kensington Palace in 2022, marking what would have been her and Prince Charles' 40th wedding anniversary (per Today).

 Contrary to her actual wedding gown, Princess Diana's "something blue" was quite discreet.
 She had a small blue bow sewn into the waistband of her dress; she also included a tiny, hidden 18-carat gold horseshoe with diamond studs as a good luck charm (per Good Housekeeping).